yuxuanwang2009/myGPT2/README.md

-# myGPT2 (main branch)
+# myGPT2

-Minimal GPT‑2‑style language model and training pipeline for experimenting with transformer internals and training loops.
+Minimal GPT‑2‑style language model with custom tokenizer and training pipeline for experimenting with transformer internals and training loops.

 ## Project layout